Friends Support Student Research

-Interested in doing research within the monument boundary?
-The Friends Research Grant annually awards individual grants ranging from $250 - $1500 to undergraduate and graduate students for faculty-supervised projects that enhance an understanding, appreciation, preservation, and/or protection of the Cascade-Siskiyou National Monument.
+Interested in doing research within the Monument boundary?
+The Friends Research Fund annually awards individual grants ranging from $250 - $1500 to undergraduate and graduate students for faculty-supervised projects that enhance an understanding, appreciation, preservation, and/or protection of the Cascade-Siskiyou National Monument.

 This grant is available to students who:

-- Are studying in areas of biology, environmental sciences / education, sociology, arts and humanities, or business
+Are studying in areas of biology, environmental sciences, sociology, arts and humanities, or business

 The Monument Research Symposium is a culminating event where these students share findings with the public.

 If you have questions, email Friends Student Research Grant.

 The Friends Research Fund 2018 grants were awarded to three student projects.
 Neil Clayton and Emily Lind, both Southern Oregon students, and Dylan Carlini, University of Oregon.
 They conduct research in the Cascade-Siskiyou National Monument during summer 2018.
 More about their work.